n1k0/casperjs-docs/faq.rst

 FAQ
 ===

-Here's a selection of the most frequently asked questions by casperjs newcomers.
+Here's a selection of the most frequently asked questions by CasperJS newcomers.

 Is CasperJS a `node.js <http://nodejs.org/>`_ library?
 ------------------------------------------------------